SmingHub/Sming/Sming/Arch/Esp32/README.rst

 - esp32c3
 - esp32s3

-If changing variant the project must be cleaned first.
 You can change variants like this:

 ```
-make SMING_ARCH=Esp32 clean components-clean
-make ESP_VARIANT=esp32c3
+make SMING_ARCH=Esp32 ESP_VARIANT=esp32c3
 ```

+Each variant uses a different build directory, e.g. ``out/Esp32/esp32c3/...`` to avoid conflicts.

 See :component-esp32:`esp32` for further details.